-Contrary to his cold-blooded nature, Pocho reciprocated affection by running towards Chito with his mouth open when he entered the water but would then closed his mouth before he got too close to be kissed on his snout!
+Contrary to his cold-blooded nature, Pocho reciprocated affection by running toward Chito with his mouth open when he entered the water but would then close his mouth before he got too close to be kissed on his snout!

 Chito feared that the authorities would take away his reptilian friend, so he hid Pocho in a secret pond in the nearby woods.

 In the end, someone spotted Chito swimming with the crocodile and reported it.